Austin Film Festival

-Final Draft Big Break Contest 2020
+Final Draft Big Break 2020

-In the arid scrubland of South Darfur, a complex ethnic conflict is unfolding.
+In the arid scrubland of South Darfur, a complex and violent ethnic conflict is unfolding.
 Millions of people have been displaced and hundreds of thousands have been murdered.
 The rebel Sudan Liberation Army controls a patchwork of territory, and the Government of Sudan waits for any chance to strike back and shift the balance.

 As the fighting continues, a small team from the aid organization Humanity International is trying to get things done.
-They cross the line of control every day, drilling water points and delivering food aid to people who have been forced from their homes.
+They cross the line of control every day, drilling water points and delivering food aid to innocent people who have been forced from their homes.

 “Same as always — the

 Government of Sudan pretends to cooperate, and then they do everything they can to fuck us up.
 That’s the game.”

 The Displaced brings to life the hard reality of one of the most difficult professions in the world.
 Based on the true stories of international aid workers and their national staff colleagues, The Displaced paints an evocative picture of modern humanitarian work, complete with all its contradictions and frustrations.
 It’s a show that teaches us that we can never really help anyone, but we still have to try.